Many situations may lead to being unhappy with your job. It is vital to research and recognize job dissatisfaction to have a fulfilling life.

-Discuss with your supervisor about getting additional training or assistance to complete it.
+Please discuss with your supervisor about getting additional training or assistance to complete it.

 c.
 Do you constantly feel stressed and overworked in your position or work environment?

 d.
-Is there a bigger problem you face, such as a boss that is a micromanager, or a co-worker who is bullying you?
+Is there a bigger problem you face, such as a boss that is a micromanager or a co-worker who is bullying you?

-If the latter is the issue, then you need to take the appropriate steps to remedy the solution, such as speaking to the bully, your manager, or the Human Resources Department.
+If the latter is the issue, you need to take the appropriate steps to remedy the solution, such as speaking to the bully, your manager, or the Human Resources Department.
 If the former is the issue, you must either learn to get past it or move on.

-2. Decide whether it’s your job you are unhappy with, or yourself.
+2. Decide whether it’s your job you are unhappy with or yourself.